Skip to main content

 Phew-wee!
 That ol' post box, it coughed up somethin' good!
 Wasn't no bills, nor them pesky ads, and thankfully, no regular ol' rocks neither.
 Nope, this here was a letter, folded up neat as a pin, looked a bit like one o' them school lockers, just sittin' there waitin' to be opened.

-It was from Sierra, a mighty fine friend, and she'd gone and made some pure, honest-to-goodness artwork with her own two hands.
+It was from young Sierra, a mighty fine friend, and she'd gone and made some pure, honest-to-goodness artwork with her own two hands.
 My fingers they was all thumbs, just itching to see what kind of wild wonder she'd whipped up this time.

-I unfolded that paper, careful-like, and bless my bare feet, there it was!
+I unfolded that paper, careful-like, you know, and bless my bare feet, there it was!
 A picture of a whole gymnasium and a mini-soccer field, all done up in colors that just popped.
 She'd used crayons and pencils, and you could tell she knew what she was doin'.
 Little basketballs and soccer balls, they just warmed a fellow's heart.
 It was a whole little world, right there, just for to make my day brighter.

 And then, on the other side, neat as you please, was a thank-you note, writ right there in pencil.
 Wasn't that just sweet?
 She was sayin' thanks for a LEGO thing I'd sent her, a little summertime gift—just a plain old message of kindness, the kind that sticks with ya.

-None o' that tap-tappin' on screens, no glowin' lights from them newfangled contraptions.
+Best part, none o' that tap-tappin' on screens, no glowin' lights from them newfangled contraptions.
 Just paper and pencil, pure and simple, and it made me feel good all over.
 In this world full o' beeps and flashes and hummin' noises, a thank-you writ by hand ain't never a sad thing.
 It carries a feelin', a real personal touch, and it tells ya they're thankful, powerful much.

 So, three cheers for the mailbox, and three cheers for the post!
 For kindness and folks makin' things with their own two hands, from one end o' the country to the other!
 And a big ol' hurrah for Sierra, whose smart and thoughtful art just settled a happy, warm feelin' right in my heart!